JekaGrib/ben/README.md

 ![](https://github.com/JekaGrib/ben/raw/master/pic/structure.png)

-Application has two main parts.
+Application has three main parts.

+Сommon functionality part and two specialized messenger parts.
 For Vk and Tg messengers.

+All parts has following modeles :

+App - module with main functionality (has handler)

+Types - module with types

 Conf - module with configuration

-Logger - module with logging (has handler)
+Log - module with logging (has handler)

-Oops - module with exceptions processing
+Error - module with exceptions processing

+Messenger parts has some extra modules:

 Api - folder with parsing requests and responses modules

-App - module with bot main functionality (has handler)

 PrepareAttachment - module with prepare attachment messages functionality for Vk (has handler)